Aji WOW Bumper Edition: McDonald's Japan 'Makku' vs. 'Makudo' menu

 Aji WOW is my series of unusual Japanese food/drink reviews.
 'Aji' (味) means 'flavour', and the name's also a pun on 'ajiwau' (味わう) - 'to enjoy the taste of'.

 We've all got a nickname for McDonald's.
 Back in the UK, I used to call it MaccyD's.
-McDonald's in Japan has been fuelling an east-west divide over their Japanese nickname this summer.
+McDonald's in Japan has been fuelling the ongoing east-west divide over their Japanese nickname this summer.

 Is it Makku, or is it Makudo?

 Well, it isn't really a divide to begin with.
 As McDonald's has shown on their own damn map.
 Every prefecture's got a colour representing the name they use most.
 'Makku' is in white, 'Makudo' is in yellow, and 'either, don't care' is in green.

 Out of Japan's 47 prefectures, only 11 call McD's 'Makudo' - and 6 of those use it interchangeably with 'Makku'.
 That's not even a quarter of the country.
 This isn't a fierce rivalry across Japan, or even the east and west sides of it.

 But McDonald's needed to promote something, so it may as well be 'Japanese civil war over how to talk about American fast food'.
 And I felt like I should write a new blog post this week.